 If your research is very specialised you may wish to use additional libraries.
 On this page you will find details of how to do this and some of the resources available through other libraries.

-SCONUL Access Scheme: A quick guide for the post-pandemic reopening.
-Not all libraries are open to user from other institutions.
+SCONUL Access Scheme: Not all libraries are open to user from other institutions.
 Libraries NOT currently available through SCONUL:-

 Dublin City University, Imperial College, London, London School of Economics and Political Science (LSE), London School of Hygiene & Tropical Medicine, Royal College of Surgeons in Ireland, Royal Conservatoire of Scotland, Royal Horticultural Society, St Mary's University College, Belfast University of Limerick, University of Suffolk.

 NSPC and Metanoia Joint students should apply for SCONUL access via their Middlesex University email as their respective institutions are not part of the SCONUL community but Middlesex University is.
 Students on Validated courses are not eligible for this service only Joint or Franchised students.

 You may need to use other libraries if your research is very specialised.

 Some SCONUL Access users may apply to borrow books from the library.
 You should expect that the host library will restrict the number and the range of materials that you can borrow.
 For example, a host library may limit the number of books you can borrow and will not permit you to borrow from the short (restricted) loan or DVD collections.
 Be prepared to abide by the rules of the library you wish to use.
 You will be responsible for any fines or replacement costs incurred.

 Some member libraries will allow full-time undergraduates to have reference access.
 Home libraries may issue a reference card which allows the user reference access to member libraries, but no borrowing rights.